lcyraphael/isparliamentsitting/README.md

 # isparliamentsitting
-Is the UK House of Commons sitting today?
+Wondering if the Houses of Parliament (U.K.) are sitting today?
+Wonder no more!